 Get to know us!
 Explore our mission, meet our team, and learn how you can stay in touch.

-Dr. Gene Beresin is executive director of The Clay Center for Young Healthy Minds, a full professor of psychiatry at Harvard Medical School (HMS), and senior educator in child and adolescent psychiatry at Massachusetts General Hospital (MGH).
+Dr. Gene Beresin is executive director of The Clay Center for Young Healthy Minds at Massachusetts General Hospital (MGH), a full professor of psychiatry at Harvard Medical School (HMS), and senior educator in child and adolescent psychiatry at MGH.
 He received a B.A. in music from Princeton University, and an M.A. in philosophy along with his M.D. from the University of Pennsylvania.

 Dr. Beresin has won a number of local and national teaching awards, including the Parker J. Palmer “Courage to Teach” Award in 2002, given annually by the Accreditation Council of Graduate Medical Education to 10 program directors from all medical specialties.
 In 2004, he was awarded the American Psychiatric Association and National Institute of Mental Health Vestermark Award for Outstanding Teaching.
 In 2008, he was awarded the Bowis Award by the American College of Psychiatrists for outstanding service to and leadership in the College.
-In 2011, he won the Cynthia M. Kettyle Award for Medical Student Teaching by the Department of Psychiatry at HMS.
+In 2011, he won the HMS Department of Psychiatry Cynthia M. Kettyle Award for Medical Student Teaching.

 Dr. Beresin has consulted on a variety of television shows, including ER, Law and Order SVU and the Emmy Award-winning HBO children’s specials Goodnight Moon and Other Sleepytime Tales (2000), Through a Child’s Eyes: September 11, 2001 (2003) and Classical Baby (2005).
 He was also co-producer of a section of the Parent Resource Center for ABCNews.com.